 Cost is a major factor in long term care decisions

-Paying for senior care is a major source of stress for family caregivers.
+Paying for senior care is a major source of stress for family caregivers, often because costs can spring up suddenly.

-Online tool helps estimate and compare long term care costs
+Free online tool estimates and compares long term care costs

-To give you a basic idea of the costs, the 2016 national median (average) monthly costs for home care, adult day programs, assisted living, and nursing homes are shown under the cost comparison tool.
+To give you a basic idea of long term care costs, the 2020 national median (average) monthly costs for in-home care, assisted living, and nursing homes are shown immediately.

 To estimate costs for your older adult’s state: